 - Promoted posts, where you advertise the contest and link to it directly.
 You can boost individual posts on Instagram directly without going through the Facebook Ads manager.

 - Engagement ads, which promote content that link directly to your ads.

-Gaining new leads is one of the most valuable results you can hope to achieve with any social media contest (which is why you should always use social contest software like ShortStack that gives you this info).
+Gaining new leads is one of the most valuable results you can hope to achieve with any social media contest (which is why you should always use social media giveaway tools to help, including contest software like ShortStack, that gives you this info).
 Because getting new users to enter your contests requires you to appeal to “cold traffic,” this can be a struggle.

 For best results, you should also ensure that the prize that you offer is high value and relevant to your business.
 While offering prizes like iPads or cash can get you a ton of contest entries, you’ll also get a ton of potential lead information for users that aren’t interested in anything having to do with your business.
 The real leads can be difficult to sort out from the rest, so choosing relevant but still high-value can encourage relevant users to enter your contests.